chapatt/modeler/README.md

 | VULKAN_LIB		| Vulkan Libraries	| <path_to_vulkan_sdk_including_version>/macOS/lib	|

 ## Windows
-Install mingw_w64 (preferrable via msys64).
+Install mingw_w64 (preferrably via msys64).

 Install Vulkan SDK.
-Paths in Makefile may need to be updated for install location and version.
+Paths in `Makefile` may need to be updated for install location and version.